 Gaining a promotion when remote working: How to climb the ladder from afar

-Remote work stereotypes and the problem of visibility
+Stereotypes and the lack of WFH visibility

 Be more active in group meetings